hubmapconsortium/portal-visualization/README.md

 Data for the Vitessce visualization almost always comes via raw data that is processed by [ingest-pipeline](https://github.com/hubmapconsortium/ingest-pipeline) airflow dags.
 Harvard often contributes our own custom pipelines to these dags that can be found in [portal-containers](https://github.com/hubmapconsortium/portal-containers).
-The outputs of these pipelines are then converted into view configurations for Vitessce by the [portal backend](https://github.com/hubmapconsortium/portal-ui/blob/0b43a468fff0256a466a3bf928a83893321ea1d9/context/app/api/client.py#L165), using code in this repo, when a `Dataset` that should be visualized is requested in the client.
+The outputs of these pipelines are then converted into view configurations for Vitessce by the [portal backend](https://github.com/hubmapconsortium/portal-ui/blob/0b43a468fff0256a466a3bf928a83893321ea1d9/context/app/api/client.py#L165), The `vis-preview.py` mimics the invocation of `get_view_config_builder` for development and testing purposes independently, i.e., without using the [portal backend](https://github.com/hubmapconsortium/portal-ui/blob/0b43a468fff0256a466a3bf928a83893321ea1d9/context/app/api/client.py#L165).

+using code in this repo, when a `Dataset` that should be visualized is requested in the client.
 The view configurations are built using the [Vitessce-Python API](https://vitessce.github.io/vitessce-python/).